 Orange Vinegar (a “green” cleaner)

-Curl the peels around the inside of the jar.
-I used two large oranges and would not have been able to fit another peel.
-If your oranges are small and you could fit another peel, feel free to add one more.
-Pour vinegar into the jar to cover the peels and close tightly.
-Store in the cupboard for two weeks, then transfer the vinegar to a spray bottle and use for all your cleaning purposes!
+- Curl the peels around the inside of the jar.
+For my last batch, I used two large oranges and would not have been able to fit another peel.
+If your oranges are small and you can fit another peel, feel free to add it.
+Pour the vinegar into the jar to cover the peels and close tightly.

 - Store the jar in a cupboard or another cool, dark place for two weeks.
 Then remove the orange peels and transfer the vinegar to a spray bottle.
 For basic cleaning purposes, I dilute the vinegar with water by 50%.

 * You may vary the jar size.
 Just choose one with a tight-fitting lid, and then fill it with peels and cover with vinegar.
 Also, feel free to experiment with peels from other citrus fruits.

 I have used vinegar to clean our granite countertops for years with no ill effect, but some people recommend against doing so.
 If you are unsure as to whether vinegar should be used on a particular surface, test it in an inconspicuous spot.
 For anecdotal information, you may also wish to skim through the many comments below.